jnijeremy/blog/_posts/2016-2-13-2016-Feburary-Reading-List.md

 	by Jodi Kantor and David Streitfeld

-	Note: when a system is created, it's policy is materialized by it's exisitng strectures.
+	Note: when a system is created, it's policy is materialized by it's exisitng structures.
 When everyone around you is running, you either run together, or walk alone.

 3. [The Rise & Fail of Silk Road, Part 1](http://www.wired.com/2015/04/silk-road-1/)